 Here are a few of the community resources available in the Eugene-Springfield area or online.
 Check out their websites for more information or for leads to more resources.

-Addiction Resource was founded in 2005 to provide a community for those recovering from addiction and to help patients find the highest quality care for a successful recovery.
+Addiction Resource provides a community for those recovering from addiction and helps patients find the highest quality care for a successful recovery.
 Their goal is to provide resources to help patients and their loved ones so that they may stay on the road to recovery, and can successfully overcome addiction for life.
-We believe in our ability to help improve the lives of others, and belief is what motivates us to educate and support our readers every day.

 The mission of the Eugene/Springfield Asian Council is to create opportunities which foster friendship and harmonious relations among all people by presenting events and activities that will stimulate a better understanding of Asian and Asian-American cultures.

-The Asian Pacific American Network of Oregon is a statewide, grassroots organization, uniting Asians and Pacific Islanders to achieve social justice.
-We use our collective strengths to advance equity through empowering, organizing and advocating with our communities.
+The Asian Pacific American Network of Oregon (APANO) is a statewide, grassroots organization, uniting Asians and Pacific Islanders to achieve social justice.
+They use their collective strengths to advance equity through empowering, organizing and advocating with their communities.

-- We address root causes of oppression by seeking to change attitudes, behaviors, and policy through education, activism, and cultural means.
+- They address root causes of oppression by seeking to change attitudes, behaviors, and policy through education, activism, and cultural means.

-- We challenge ourselves and others to address privilege and power, to work collaboratively as effective allies, and help build leadership, especially for dis-empowered and marginalized people.
+- They challenge themselves and others to address privilege and power, to work collaboratively as effective allies, and help build leadership, especially for dis-empowered and marginalized people.

-- We work with and for a multi-racial, multi-class, multi-gendered, multi-generational movement on social justice issues and projects.
+- They work with and for a multi-racial, multi-class, multi-gendered, multi-generational movement on social justice issues and projects.

 The Commission focuses on its City Council-approved work plan, community matters, and working within City government.
 The Commission undertakes a two-year work plan, currently focused on four goals: